-Experience is desired which demonstrates an understanding of the role of the midwife e.g. attendance at a midwifery conference/maternity open day, spending time with someone who has experience of midwifery.
+Experience is desired which demonstrates an understanding of the role of the midwife e.g. attendance at a midwifery applicant workshop / maternity open day, spending time with someone who has experience of midwifery

 Essential personal skills are required including the ability to; articulate why you want to enter the profession, discuss some current issues in midwifery practice, demonstrate that you are caring and compassionate and communicate effectively with a variety of people.